aurimas13/Communication-of-Services/README.md

 Setup up of dockerfiles can be found [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Dockerfile) for Consumer Event and
 [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/Dockerfile) for Propagator Event.

+Before running events on Docker, you will need to make a bit of changes in `.env` file:
+1) Refer to [Configuration](#configuration) for instructions to change ENDPOINT at Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) ENDPOINT needs to be set on 3<sup>rd</sup> option.
+3) At Event Consumer's [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) PORT has to be assigned to the same as in 3<sup>rd</sup> step
 After the requirements are met, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
-Before running events on Docker, you will need to make a bit of changes in `config.py` & `.env` files:
-1) At Event Propagator's [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) ENDPOINT needs to be set on 3<sup>rd</sup> option.
-2) At Event Consumer's [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/.env) PORT has to be assigned to the same as in 3<sup>rd</sup> step
-3) Then you will need to build docker image on the 1<sup>st</sup> terminal window for Event Consumer by going to the EventConsumer folder locally and running:
+4) Then you will need to build docker image on the 1<sup>st</sup> terminal window for Event Consumer by going to the EventConsumer folder locally and running:
 ``` python
 >>> docker build -t eventconsumer .
 ```